 Net-zero carbon emissions

 Similar to carbon neutral, except the emphasis is on reducing emissions to as close to zero as possible, then offsetting remaining emissions.

 Scope 1 carbon emissions result directly from the reporting company's operations, such as running its facilities or vehicles.

 Scope 2 emissions include indirect emissions, such as electricity, heating, or cooling for the company's own use.

 Scope 3 includes everything else upstream or downstream of the reporting company, for example purchased capital goods (upstream) or product distribution (downstream).

 In the meantime, the average global temperature has risen by at least one degree Celsius since the pre-industrial era.
 And with global emissions still rapidly increasing, the IPCC updated its models.
-The pandemic did not curb global carbon emissions by much, and we’re bouncing back hard.
+The pandemic did not curb global carbon emissions by much, and we’ve been bouncing back hard.